PrestaShopCorp/ps_eventbus/README.md

-make lint-fix          # linting and fixing the code with vendor/bin/php-cs-fixer make php-lint          # linting with php make phpunit           # unit testing with vendor/bin/phpunit make phpunit-coverage  # unit testing as above but with code coverage make phpstan           # linting the code with PrestaShop and vendor/bin/phpstan
+make lint-fix          # linting and fixing the code with vendor/bin/php-cs-fixer make php-lint          # linting with php make phpunit           # unit testing with vendor/bin/phpunit make phpunit-cov  # unit testing as above but with code coverage make phpstan           # linting the code with PrestaShop and vendor/bin/phpstan

-make docker-<stuff>    # same as above, but within a docker container
+make docker-<stuff>    # same as above, but in a docker container
 ```

 > Note: you will need [xdebug](https://xdebug.org/) if you want to generate the code-coverage of this project.
 You may install it with: `pecl install -f xdebug`.